aiidateam/aiida-website/docs/news/posts/2025-01-31-how-to-debug-async-in-aiida.md

 ```

 Then you can go and check the log messages if exceptions raised from the daemon.
-When debugging, double-check your `logging` setup and make sure you're either writing to `stderr` or to a file that you can monitor.

 ### `aiomonitor` Is A Good Friend: A Case Study